 is that there's a difference between honoring our feelings, and preventing them.

-Once we’re feeling an emotion, we have no choice except to breathe our way through it without taking action.
-You feel the emotion, in the larger
+Once we’re feeling an emotion, the healthiest response is always to breathe our way through that feeling without taking action.
+You feel the emotion, in

 the larger context of calm, which heals it.
 That's how we release upsets and move beyond them.

 This is also why acknowledging your child's emotions helps her to let them go.
 Your empathy helps her accept and feel the upset, while your calm compassionate

 witnessing helps her heal the inner turmoil so that she can move on.